Markets

 • Tariffs hurt the purchasing power of lower-income Americans more than higher-income earners;

-…then we had a good reason to intuitively suspect that this wealth effect might be a pretty potent countervailing force to tariffs, which the Budget Lab at Yale estimated to be a $2,300 hit in after-tax terms to the average American household.
+…then we have a good reason to intuitively suspect that this wealth effect might be a pretty potent countervailing force to tariffs, which the Budget Lab at Yale estimated to be a $2,300 hit in after-tax terms to the average American household.
 This is a wealth effect with more breadth than a hypothetical scenario in which households headed to the sidelines while hedge funds bought the bottom, at least.

-Back in April 2012, Paul Krugman eulogized the death of the "confidence fairy,” detailing how arguments that proponents of fiscal austerity used to justify their stances — that lower government would be more than offset by positive side effects from more optimistic consumers and businesses — had fallen flat.
+Back in April 2012, Paul Krugman eulogized the death of the “confidence fairy,” detailing how arguments that proponents of fiscal austerity used to justify their stances — that lower government spending would be more than offset by positive side effects from more optimistic consumers and businesses — had fallen flat.

-Fast forward to April 2025.
+Fast-forward to April 2025.
 It took confidence to buy the dip.
 That confidence was rewarded, as walk-backs on some trade levies and robust corporate earnings (in large part thanks to the AI boom) helped return the S&P 500 to all-time highs by June.
 That retail traders — also known as US consumers — were intense buyers of the downside in US equities relative to hedge funds means they disproportionately benefited from this recovery.

-If the side effects from the market rally — more consumers feeling wealthier and more willing to spend than after your typical market rally — is enough outweigh the loss of purchasing power due to tariffs, well, we may be able to say that the US economy has a new, different confidence fairy godmother on its shoulders.
+If the side effects from the market rally — more consumers feeling wealthier and more willing to spend than after your typical market rally — are enough to outweigh the loss of purchasing power due to tariffs, well, we may be able to say that the US economy has a new, different confidence fairy godmother on its shoulders.

 More Markets